 She was puzzled.
 “Don’t y’all have to go back to work tomorrow?”

-The questions seemed to disturb him.
 He looked down at the ground, a frown contracting his brow.
-In the moments during which he seemed to ponder his answer, Jessie became aware of something strange.
-The rain was pelting down now, dripping from the stiff brim of her slat bonnet, soaking through her shawl and weighing down the hem of her dress.
+As she waited for his answer, Jessie became aware of something strange.
+The rain was pelting down now, dripping from the stiff brim of her bonnet, soaking through her shawl and weighing down the hem of her long dress.

-“Mr. Sanders,” she said, and could not think of how to focus her consternation into a coherent question.
-Finally she brought out, “Why aren’t you wet in all this rain?”
+“Mr. Sanders,” she began, and could not think of how to form a coherent question.
+Finally she brought out, “Why aren’t you getting wet in all this rain?”

 “Tell me what?”
 She watched him, feeling something still and cold gathering within her.

 “I wouldn’t do anything to upset you.
-The times we’ve spent together have been sweet to me.
-You are so pretty, and so nice to bring me food and come back to see me.”
+You’re so pretty, and so nice to come back to see me.”

 He went on.
-“But what I have to tell you is. . . there was a fight here on the last day of eighteen hundred sixty two.”
+“But what I have to tell you is. . . there was a fight here on the last day of eighteen hundred and sixty-two.”

 “Well. . .”
-With apparent difficulty he kept his gaze locked on hers.
-“I was killed in that battle.
+He looked away.
+“I was killed in that fight.
 They buried my body here.
 And so here I have to stay.”
 With an obvious effort he brought his gaze back to meet hers, his expression apologetic.

 “Mr. Sanders -- Lemuel -- whoever you are – we can cut out the play-acting now.
 I don’t think this is the least bit funny.”